ymina25/ymina25/README.md

-# Hi there, I'm Min Aye 👋
+# Hi there, I'm Yin Min Aye 👋

-🎓 I am studying Computer Engineering at Pusan National University.
+🎓 I'm studying Computer Engineering at Pusan National University, South Korea.
 I enjoy building software that combines AI to solve real-world problems.
+I also have a huge interest in big data and AI.

 Currently exploring: